PandoraMission/pandorawebsite/docs/targets.md

 where $T_{*}$ is the host star effective temperature in Kelvin and $a$ is the orbital semi-major axis given in the same units as $R_{*}$.

-The TSM provides a good indicator of how observable a planet’s atmospheric features will be, but Pandora aims to measure the stellar activity of a diverse range of host stars.
+The TSM provides a good indicator of how observable a planet’s atmospheric features will be, but Pandora also aims to measure the stellar activity of a diverse range of host stars.
 Therefore, the Pandora Science Team developed a separate Signal Detection Metric (SDM) to incorporate stellar rotational variability into the target list prioritization.
 The SDM is defined as

 $$
 SDM = TSM \times (1+wA)